AlanBarber/bitcheck/README.md

 - `--single-db` - Single database mode: use one database file in root directory with relative paths
 - `-f, --file <path>` - Process a single file instead of scanning directories
 - `-d, --delete` - Delete a file record from the database (only valid with `--file`)
+- `-i, --info` - Show database information for a single file (only valid with `--file`)
+- `-l, --list` - List all files tracked in the database
 - `--help` - Show help information

 ## Usage Examples